MAYHEM-Lab/woofplot/README.md

 ## Configure WoofPlot (Setup the DB and Environment)
 ```
+# Start the database server if needed, then create the user with superuser privileges
+sudo /etc/init.d/postgresql start

 # Configure your postgresql database.
 Links for configuration/setup are above.
-# You will add the username and password to your .env file below.
-# Add a superuser with the username for your default login (i.e. centos, ubuntu, cloud-user).
-# Start the database server if needed, then create the user with superuser privileges
-sudo /etc/init.d/postgresql start
-sudo -u postgres createuser --interactive
+sudo -u postgres createuser --interactive   # username is your login (ubuntu, centos, cloud-user); Y to superuser privileges

-# Using the psql command, add a password for the user you just added (change XXX and YYY in the ALTER psql command).
-Then create the woofplot dB:
+# Using psql add a password for this user
+# XXX is the username you just added via createuser (it is your login: ubuntu, centos, cloud-user, ...)
+# YYY is any strong password for the database -- make sure it is single quotes.
 sudo -u postgres psql postgres
 postgres=# ALTER USER XXX WITH PASSWORD 'YYY';
 postgres=# \q

+# Then create the woofplot dB:
 createdb woofplot

-cd woofplot
+cd ~/woofplot
-cp env .env
+cp env .env    #change XXX and YYY to the values you set above using psql
-# Next: edit .env to replace XXX and YYY with your postgresql username and password, respectively.
-# Also change the string in JWT_SECRET so that your own secrets are generated correctly and securely.
+# You can also change  JWT_SECRET to any string (used to generate secrets for access tokens)
-# Also change the CSPOT_DIR to be the full path to your CSPOT utilities (build/bin files)
+# You can also change CSPOT_DIR to be the full path to your CSPOT utilities (build/bin files)

-# Create an admin user in a file called woofplot_seed.py with these contents (change YYY to a strong password of your choosing):
+# Create an admin user in a file called woofplot_seed.py with these contents:
+# PWD is the admin password that you will use initially for the woofplot app (you can change it in the app)
 users_list = [
-    ('admin','YYY',True),
+    ('admin','PWD',True),
 ]
 # Run the db script to setup the woofplot tables.
-Note that this deletes any tables/data that you have put in the woofplot database from earlier runs.
+# Note that this deletes any tables/data that you have put in the woofplot database from earlier runs.
 source woofplotenv/bin/activate
 python db.py -c
 deactivate